 Gail Stephens: Founding Partner

 Gail’s early years and emotionally Spartan upbringing left her vulnerable to addictive behaviours and chronic stress.
 Caught up in a self-perpetuating cycle of habitual self-damaging behaviours; made worse by a highly stressful working life and poor personal resilience, Gail eventually gave in to exhaustion, burnout and meltdown.
 On her journey back home to her authentic self, Gail became aware that addictive behaviours manifest in many different ways; but that we all have the potential, given the right support and encouraging environment, to make sense of the world we live in.
 Through a restorative practice of working with the breath, mind and body, she has been able to make lasting positive change.
-Gail is now a hatha yoga teacher, trainer, mindfulness practitioner and coach.
+Gail is now an accredited yoga teacher, trainer, mindfulness practitioner and coach.

 Shaura Hall: Founding Partner